allenporter/ical/DESIGN.md

 The python library `dateutil` has an [rrule](https://dateutil.readthedocs.io/en/stable/rrule.html) module with a lightweight and complete implementation of recurrence rules.

+Events are generated using a timeline fed by bunch of iterators.
+There is one iterator for all non-recurring events, then a separate iterator for each recurring event.
+A merged iterator peeks into the input of each iterator to decide which one to pull from when determinig the next item in the iterator.

 ### Recurrence Editing